theron-wang/otr4j/README.md

 The repository for otr4j OTRv4 development is [github.com/otr4j/otr4j](https://github.com/otr4j/otr4j).

+__update__ revoked a GPG subkey on a hardware-token that disappeared under suspicious circumstances.
+Actions were taken immediately.
+This is the latest thing in a long series of harassment.

 ## Status

 - __operational__: OTRv4 interactive: confidentiality, authentication (SMP),  backwards-compatible with OTR version 3